abod8639/mcli/README.md

 # MCLI: Minimal Command-Line Interface for Embedded Systems

-A work-in-progress experiment in building a lightweight CLI library for constrained embedded systems.
+A lightweight CLI library for constrained embedded systems

-## What This Is
-An embedded command-line interface that targets bare-metal or resource constrained systems.
-The idea is to provide basic CLI functionality without requiring dynamic memory or heavy dependencies.

-**Current state:** Early prototype that works for my use cases (i.e., dev boards I own).
-Arduino Serial, ESP32 UART, and ESP32 STA WiFi examples are available [here]().
-I'm working to make a UART adapter for the Microblaze V soft-core processor.

-## Design Goals
-- **No Dynamic Memory:** The CLI engine itself only uses static buffers, though some platform adapters may use system services that allocate internally (ESP wifi, etc.)
-- **Template-Based Context:** Inject your application context for cleaner, testable command functions
+- **Non-blocking**: Suitable for single-threaded apps without blocking the main loop
+- **No dynamic memory**: Uses static buffers only
-- **Hardware Agnostic**: Abstracted IO interface that works with different communication methods
+- **Hardware-agnostic**: Abstract IO interface supports various communication methods

-- **Minimal Footprint**: Keep it small enough for microcontrollers.
+Packaged in are IO adapters for...
+- Arduino Serial Library
+- ESP32 UART
+- ESP32 STA Wifi
+- Microblaze V AXI Uartlite (soon)

-## Example Usage
+## Examples:

-ESP32 via WiFi STA:
+Several implemented examples can be found in the [mcli-examples](https://github.com/ryanfkeller/mcli-examples) repo.

+The GIF below shows the ESP32 WiFi CLI demo in action, featuring:
+* Telnet compatibility via PuTTy
+* Built-in `help` command
+* Custom command definitions
+* Connection recovery after disconnect

 ![ESP32 WiFi MCLI Example](https://github.com/ryanfkeller/mcli-examples/blob/main/assets/esp32_wifi_sta_mcli.gif "ESP32 WiFi MCLI Example")

-## Looking for Feedback On
+## 🙋 Help Wanted!

+I could use your feedback on how I can make this tool more useful for you.
+My focus areas for improvements:
 - Portability across different platforms
 - Memory optimization opportunities
-- API design choices (especially the template approach)
+- API design clarity and consistency
-- Missing features that would make this more useful
+- Missing features you'd like to see

 Feel free to open issues or PRs with suggestions!

 ---

-## Basic Usage Example
+## Implementing this CLI in your Project

-### 1. Implement or Include an I/O Adapter
+### 1. Make or include an I/O Adapter

 The I/O adapter connects the CLI engine to your device’s communication interface